 701 S. Nedderman Drive • Arlington, TX 76019

 Satisfactory Academic Progress (SAP) Policies and Procedures

-To submit a 2021-2022 Satisfactory Academic Progress appeal, students can do so directly in their MyMav Account via the ‘My Forms’ tile on their Student Homepage.
+Once a student is notified, that student can complete a 2023-2024 Satisfactory Academic Progress (SAP) appeal, students can do so directly in their MyMav Account via the ‘My Forms’ tile on their Student Homepage.
 You can find a step-by-step instruction guide below.

 - Comply with the Federal Higher Education Act of 1965 Sec.
 484(c), 34 CFR: 68816(e), 668.32(f) and 668.34 as outlined in the Federal Student Aid Handbook, School-Determined Requirements.

 - Comply with the State of Texas Student Financial Assistance Act of 1975 most specifically related to the programs administered by the Texas Higher Education Coordinating Board.

 The Waiver and Exemption Appeal process for Hazlewood recipients can be found on our Veteran Benefits Certification website.

 Federal Title IV and State of Texas regulations require institutions of higher education to monitor the academic progress of students who receive financial aid.
 In order to remain eligible for federal, state, and some institutional need-based financial aid, students must comply with The University of Texas at Arlington's standards for Satisfactory Academic Progress (SAP).